 What is it?

 Frameline's Generations Filmmaker Workshop is a FREE ten-week intergenerational workshop for beginning filmmakers created in partnership with TILT.
 You will work collaboratively with other Bay Area LGBTQ youth and elders to write, script, cast, storyboard, shoot, and edit a short film that will screen at the 38th San Francisco International LGBT Film Festival in June 2014.
-Through hands-on exercises, you will learn how to make a movie from beginning to end – from using a digital video camera to directing actors to editing your footage.
+Through hands-on exercises, students learn how to make a movie from beginning to end – from using a digital video camera to directing actors to editing footage.
 The theme for 2014 is "This Time; This Place."
-You will also get a stipend for your full participation.

 Who is it for?